balinterdi/balinterdi.github.com/_posts/2010-01-04-new-year-new-blog.markdown

 ### Layout, site feed, etc. with Jekyll

 Have I said I love open source?
 There is a Jekyll wiki that lists [Jekyll sites][jekyll-sites] along with a link to their sources so seeing how to set up my blog with Jekyll was quite straightforward.
 I guess this was still the most time-consuming part of all but I did not really have to think of anything, the steps are well-defined.
+(Here is the [source of my blog][github-repo] if you'd like to take a glimpse.)

 ### Buying a Github plan to be able to use a non-github domain